 In other words, there are very few high-quality VPNs that will keep you safe and protect you against data leaks on all your devices.

-As I explained in the free VPN guide, there are many reasons to avoid free VPN services:
+As I explained in my overview of free VPN services, there are many reasons to avoid free VPNs altogether:

 - embedded malware (quite common with free VPN apps)